x-t/xyzanalytics/README.md

 |   Name        | Where         | Link              |
 | ------------- | ------------- | ----------------- |
 | ipinfo.io API | `include.php` | https://ipinfo.io |

+## What's up with the indentation?
+I use more than one editor.
+Sometimes configurations are screwed up and it uses tabs instead of spaces and vice versa.
+If it *works on my machine*, I won't fix it until it becomes a problem.